dollodart/mod-spec-spectra/readme.md

-But the distinction needs to be made between error in a matrix factorization, defined as e = norm(WH - A) for some appropriate norm, and error in a least squres solution when that matrix is the coefficient matrix in the system e = norm(Ax - b). while the SVD may be exact for all components, it is desired to impose a significance tolerance is imposed to get a chemical rank which is less than the number of significant (non-zero singular value) components identified by the SVD.
+But the distinction needs to be made between error in a matrix factorization, defined as e = norm(WH - A) for some appropriate norm, and error in a least squres solution when that matrix is the coefficient matrix in the system e = norm(Ax - b), for which the error is in the solution of x.
+While the SVD may be exact for all components, it is desired to impose a significance tolerance to get a chemical rank which is less than the number of significant (non-zero singular value) components identified by the SVD.
 The MCR-ALS routine then can minimize error in the factorization.
-However, due to the arbitrary complexity of pure component spectra allowed by SVD, it may be as in the example data set that fewer significant components are identified by SVD than for some
+However, due to the arbitrary complexity of pure component spectra allowed by SVD, it may be as in the example data set that fewer significant components are identified by SVD than are known to exist.

-It remains to be implemented to allow the user to specify the pure component spectra based off the SVD so that the MCR-ALS gives a different result than the SVD in the cases when the number of components identified by the SVD is not greater than the number of expected components, which due to the arbitrary complexity the SVD spectra can have is expected to generally be the case.
+It remains to be implemented to allow the user to specify the pure component spectra based off the SVD so that the MCR-ALS gives a different result than the SVD even in the cases when the number of components identified by the SVD is not greater than the number of expected components.

-The overview talks about principal component analysis, see, e.g., https://stats.stackexchange.com/questions/134282/relationship-between-svd-and-pca-how-to-use-svd-to-perform-pca The SVD contains the same and more information than PCA.
+The overview uses the term principal component, for relation to SVD see, e.g., https://stats.stackexchange.com/questions/134282/relationship-between-svd-and-pca-how-to-use-svd-to-perform-pca The SVD contains the same and more information than PCA.